 Attendance is considered an integral part of the learning experience as class discussions and lectures will include valuable material covered in the examinations that is not otherwise covered in the textbook.
 Thus, class attendance will be taken, and students are expected to attend all classes and participate in class discussions to have exposure to this information.
 Class attendance will be calculated into your final grade in the course through submission of the in-class assignments and weekly quizzes.
-NOTE THAT STUDENTS WHO ARE NOT PRESENT IN CLASS WILL NOT RECEIVE CREDIT FOR TURNING IN AN IN-CLASS ASSIGNMENT OR QUIZ/EXAM THROUGH CANVAS.
-If students must be absent, they will be responsible for any missed material by acquiring lecture notes from other students who attended.
+NOTE THAT STUDENTS WHO ARE NOT PRESENT IN CLASS (or zoom, if in the on-line section) WILL NOT RECEIVE CREDIT FOR TURNING IN AN IN-CLASS ASSIGNMENT OR QUIZ/EXAM THROUGH CANVAS.
+If students must be absent, they will be responsible for any missed material by acquiring lecture notes from other students who attended, or viewing the zoom-recorded lecture.
 You can expect that class slides will, in most cases, be on Canvas; however, not every lecture has slides that will accompany it and not all information will be on slides.
 Some material presented in lectures will not be in the text and will be included on examinations.
 Thus, reduced attendance can be expected to result in a lower course grade.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.